Whistle and I'll Come to You (2010 film): Plot

 In this version, retired astronomer James Parkin goes on a respite holiday after leaving his aged wife (who appears to be in the advanced stages of dementia) in a care home.
 When revisiting one of their favourite coastal towns during the off-season, he goes for a walk on the beach and discovers a wedding ring in the sand, which he keeps.
 As he is walking back along the desolate beach to his hotel, he senses he is being followed and sees a motionless white-clad figure in the distance behind him.
 As he walks further, the seemingly motionless figure gets closer to him each time he turns to look back.
 Nervous, he runs back to the steps away from the beach but as he turns around again, the figure has disappeared.
-Back at his hotel room, he cleans the ring he has found and sees it is inscribed with the Latin words for "Who is this, who is coming?" which he reads out loud.
+Back at his hotel room, he cleans the ring he has found and sees it is inscribed with the Latin words "Quis est qui venit?"("Who is this, who is coming?") which he reads out loud.
 Later that night, he is awoken by noises.
 Initially this seems to be caused by a storm outside but he then hears scratching noises inside his room.
 He goes back to sleep with his bedside lamp turned on but when he awakens again later, the lamp is off again.

 The next morning, he dismisses the scratching noises as a rat and the lamp as having a loose connection, both of which he asks the hotel receptionist to investigate.
 He begins to venture out to the beach again but once he gets there he becomes hesitant and decides to spend the day elsewhere instead.
 That night, Parkin falls asleep while reading in bed.
 He is woken in the night again by strange noises and finds his bedside lamp is once again turned off even though he fell asleep with it on.
 This time, someone tries to enter his hotel room.
 Though they are unsuccessful, he feels shaken by the incident.
 Eventually, he manages to fall asleep again but has a disturbing dream that involves his wife, a young child and the figure on the beach.